 CHE Coordinator of Educational Technology, Research, and Assessment

 I joined the CHE team January 2011 and in my current position I oversee CHE’s technology lab, research and program assessment needs.
 My personal story began in El Paso, TX where I was born and where I have lots of family.
 My immediate family later moved to Tucson, AZ where I completed my K-12 education.
-My academic journey as a first generation student lead me to Virginia where I earned my B.A. degree in Human Services from the George Washington University; an M.A. and a Ph.D. in Instructional Technology/Distance Education from Virginia Tech.
+My academic journey as a first generation student lead me to Virginia where I earned my B.A. degree in Human Services from the George Washington University; and two other degrees from Virginia Tech.
 Consequently, I've worked in several capacities as a youth counselor, trainer, computer tech support, instructional designer, and as a faculty member.
 I enjoy listening to people’s stories, mentoring and empowering others to rise to their potential, while providing the necessary support and services.
 When I can find the time I love traveling, walking, hiking, and biking.